Questions and Answers for Expecting Parents

-On the English language website provided by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth, or BMFSFJ for short, you will find detailed information, a brochure as well as a Elterngeld-calculator.
-You also have the opportunity to make an appointment with the RWTH Family Services Center for counceling services.
+On the English language website provided by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth, or BMFSFJ for short, you will find detailed information, a brochure as well as an Elterngeld calculator (de).

 Where do I apply for Kindergeld?

-Other employees have to apply for Kindergeld at the Family Benefits Office, or Familienkasse, at the local labor office, or Agentur für Arbeit.
+You have to apply for Kindergeld at the Family Benefits Office, or Familienkasse, at the local labor office, or Agentur für Arbeit.
+The parental benefits are paid out starting with the month of birth of the child.
 More information on everything concerning Kindergeld can be found in German on the Employment Agency website.

 Will I receive paid leave if I have to stay home to care for my sick child?
 What are my rights as an RWTH Aachen employee?

-According to Section 45 SGB V, employees who are compulsory members of public health insurance will receive up to ten working days paid sick leave – 20 for single parents – for each publicly insured child if the child is younger than twelve years old and if they are unable to come to work because they must care for the sick child due to the fact that there is no one else in the household who could take on this task.
+In 2022, according to Section 45 SGB V, employees with statutory health insurance can apply for up to 30 – instead of 10 – ten working days paid sick leave – 20 for single parents – for each publicly insured child.
+If you have several children, you can take up to 65 days of paid sick leave in total.
+In 2021, single parents can claim 60 days per child instead of 40 (up to 130 days if they have several children).
+These regulations apply if the child is younger than twelve years old or if it has disabilities and if you are unable to come to work because you must care for the sick child due to the fact that there is no one else in the household who could take on this task.
 The doctor's note attesting to the child's illness for this time period must also be provided.

-The entitlement to such sick leave is capped at 10 days per child, but a maximumg of 25 working days – or 50 days for single parents.
 In order to receive paid leave for the purpose of caring for sick children, you must first put in a request with your employer which must also include the medical certificate by the child's doctor.
-This child-related sick pay request is then submitted to the respective compulsory health insurance provider.
-The maximum amount provided is equivalent to 90 percent of the employee's net income.
+This child-related sick pay request is then submitted to the respective statutory health insurance provider.
+The maximum amount provided is equivalent to up to 90 percent of the employee's net income.